Who (album): Critical reception

-Despite the praises for its 1970s rock sound and Daltrey and Townshend's performances, WHO has received criticism.
-According to Matthew Taub of Consequence of Sound, some tracks are "not particularly well conceived," citing songs such as "Detour" and "Hero Ground Zero," as "just sit(ting) there" or "feeling more like an intermission."
+Despite the praises for its 1970s rock sound and Daltrey and Townshend's performances, Who has received criticism.
+According to Matthew Taub of Consequence of Sound, some tracks are "not particularly well conceived", citing songs such as "Detour" and "Hero Ground Zero", as "just sit(ting) there" or "feeling more like an intermission".
 Taub also commented that the track "Break the News", which was written by Townshend's younger brother, Simon, sounded like it was, "plucked from some kind of factory for generic acoustic pop songs — somehow like 100 other songs you’ve heard, yet none you can actually name."

 Another observation was the generational tone of the album.
 Chris Willman from Variety stated, "There are hints of mirth amid the crotchetiness.
-Right in the opening line, when Daltrey sings “I don’t care, I know you’re gonna hate this song,” followed later by “I don’t mind other guys ripping off my song.”"
-New Musical Express journalist, Mark Beaumont, similarly noted this theme with the track, "I Don't Wanna Get Wise": "...(it) almost reads like a 75-year-old Daltrey talking to the drunk and tardy 20-year-old who sang 'My Generation.'"
+Right in the opening line, when Daltrey sings 'I don't care, I know you're gonna hate this song,' followed later by 'I don't mind other guys ripping off my song.'"
+NME journalist, Mark Beaumont, similarly noted this theme with the track, "I Don't Wanna Get Wise": "...(it) almost reads like a 75-year-old Daltrey talking to the drunk and tardy 20-year-old who sang 'My Generation.'"